owen109/obs-scenes/README.md

 7. Back to OBS Scenes fill in all feilds
 8. Press the big button and copy the shared link into your mobile broswer
-9. In the broswerclick share and find "Save To Homesceen" 10.Once saved, open it up and Your Done!
+9. In the broswerclick share and find "Save To Homesceen"
+10. Once saved, open it up and Your Done!